 Typically we recommend that parents refrain from entering the dance room.
 (Once in the room with your dancer, it is hard to get you out again.)
 If your dancer isn’t ready yet, that’s okay.
 We encourage you to stay with your dancer at the doorway, just outside of the studio but close enough to observe the action.
 Even better?
 Get ready and slowly start doing dance moves together from the doorway so as to help engage your child.
 Our teachers will tell the dancer they are welcome to come and join the class at any point, and will continually welcome them in.
 Again, this gives the new dancer the choice to participate when ready so that the experience isn’t scary or intimidating.

-It is always a great fun to practice the dance moves they have learnt at home – it’s also a fun (and free!) way to bond as a family!
+It is always great fun to practice the dance moves they have learned at home – it’s also a fun (and free!) way to bond as a family!